marceljuenemann/rxdb-supabase/README.md

 * Batch insertion

 Notes:
+* JSON fields not supported, need to write your own updateHandler
 * Replication ID and the problem around auth / user changes (maybe not really a problem)
 * _modified column (if pull is used)
 * _deleted column